LoFP LoFP / linux

 crazy web applications

-creation of legitimate files in sudoers.d folder part of administrator work
+creation of legitimate files in sudoers.d folder as part of administrator work

 directories /dev/shm and /run/shm are temporary file storage directories in linux. they are intended to appear as a mounted file system, but uses virtual memory instead of a persistent storage device and thus are used for mounting file systems in legitimate purposes.